OUSmartInfrastructure/UltrasonicPedestrianSensor/README.md

 ## Setting up the Photon with the sensor unit
 Once the photon has been [setup](https://docs.particle.io/guide/getting-started/start/photon/) and the development environment is ready for use, you can go on to connect the ultrasonic sensors as described in the breadboard diagram below.
 Each sensor unit requires a 5V power supply, a connection to ground and digital I/O pins for the echo and trigger functionality.

 The photos is a 3V3 device but the Ultrasonic sensors are 5V devices so for the purposes of this project, the Vcc was obtained from the Vin pin of the photon.
 The Vin pin extends the 5V from the external supply (USB in this case) for use by devices that require it.
+Power to the Photon is supplied via the on-board USB Micro B connector or directly via the VIN pin.
+If power is supplied directly to the VIN pin, the voltage should be regulated between 3.6VDC and 5.5VDC.
+When the Photon is powered via the USB port, VIN will output a voltage of approximately 4.8VDC due to a reverse polarity protection series schottky diode between V+ of USB and VIN.
+When used as an output, the max load on VIN is 1A.
+3V3 can also be used as an output, but has a limited overhead of only 100mA available.[Read more](https://docs.particle.io/datasheets/wi-fi/photon-datasheet/)

 ![Photon and single sensor setup](https://i.imgur.com/GgHCLG9.png)

 ## A word about ultrasonic sensors
-Our ultrasonic sensors, like many others, use a single transducer to send a pulse and to receive the echo.
+The ultrasonic sensors, like many others, use a single transducer to send a pulse and to receive the echo.
 The sensor determines the distance to a target by measuring time lapses between the sending and receiving of the ultrasonic pulse.
 [Read more here](https://www.maxbotix.com/articles/how-ultrasonic-sensors-work.htm) and [here](https://howtomechatronics.com/tutorials/arduino/ultrasonic-sensor-hc-sr04/)

 ## Operating a single ultrasonic sensor with the Photon
 In order to generate the ultrasound you need to set the Trig on a High State for 10 µs.
 That will send out an 8 cycle sonic burst which will travel at the speed of sound and it will be received in the Echo pin.
 The Echo pin will output the time in microseconds the sound wave traveled.